AdobeDocs/commerce-operations.en/help/installation/tutorials/install.md

 The following options specify the user information and credentials for the Magento admin user.

-In {{site.data.var.ee}} version 2.2.8 and later, you can create the Magento admin user during or after installation.
+In Adobe Commerce version 2.2.8 and later, you can create the Magento admin user during or after installation.
 If you create the user during installation, all admin credential variables are required.
 See [Sample localhost installations](#install-cli-example).

 |Name|Value|Required?|
 |--- |--- |--- |